ari-beau/exprAnalysis/README.md

 `KEGGREST` package as an interface to KEGG, and uses the `stringr` package to manipulate strings.
 The *exprPCA* function uses the `FactoMineR` package and the `factoextra` package to produce the PCA plot.
+The `shiny` package was used to create the Shiny app.
 The `assertthat` R package is used for checking for valid function inputs.

 <br> <br> The datasets *OVSample* and *OVExpression* are from ovarian
 cancer gene expression profiling experiment (Bowen N.J. et al., 2009).